Archdiocesan Shrine of Our Lady of Caysasay: History

+NHC marker unveiled on June 20, 2024.

 The church was first built around 1611 by the Chinese and was made of light materials.
 This shrine was located near the river where image was usually found, An arch made of coral stone with a bas relief of the Virgin of Caysasay was built later on.
 On February 24, 1620, Augustinians issued an order to construct a church in Caysasay, as a visita of Taal.
 It has been verified through serious investigation that the Most Holy Virgin has appeared there and that it be given with the title Nuestra Señora de la Misericordia.

 In 1639, a new church made out of coral stone was built under the direction of Fr.
 Alonso Rodriguez, minister of Taal.
 The church was to serve as the perpetual shrine of the Virgin and to replace the temporary structure set up in 1611.
 The Sanctuary measures 50 m long and 10 m wide.
 Behind the main altar lies the sacristy and a stairwell that leads to the room of the Virgin where devotees could venerate.
 Adjacent to the church is a convent made of hew stone said to have been built also by Chinese workers.
 The roof of the church was partly destroyed in 1754 by boulders and ash from the Taal Volcano, but was quickly repaired and served as the temporary church of Taal, while the latter was under repair.

 During the earthquake of December 24, 1852, the walls of the church cracked and the towers fell.
 Fr.
 Celestino Mayordomo improvised a large makeshift shelter at the town plaza where the image of the Virgin of Caysasay was enshrined temporarily.
 Fr, Mayordomo also started the reconstruction work which was completed in 1856.
 The twin towers rose again, the interior was newly painted and the stone fence was completed.
 The image was again enthroned in her home Sanctuary.